 The Conservatives may lose most of their remaining seats in Scotland but could pick up more in Labour territories in the north of England (vestigial UKIP support will damage Labour here more than the Conservatives).
-The Greens could see their vote dramatically rise if the young support them en masse, although this may only result in gaining one seat (at best).
-A swing to them would damage the Lib Dems more than anyone else.
+The Greens could see their vote dramatically rise if the young support them en masse, although this may only result in gaining one or two more seats (at best).
+A swing to them would probably damage the Lib Dems more than anyone else.

 On election day on 12 December, the balance between these factors will define who the winner(s) are.